poroburman/Cheatsheet/README.md

 # Cheatsheet

-This repository consists of all the cheatsheets related to ggplot and python.
+This repository consists of all the cheatsheets related to R, Python, and Matlab.